Image of black board with a light bulb drawn on it

 Photo of Paul Locher

-Paul Locher, Professor Emerita, received a Ph.D. in educational psychology from Temple University (1973).
-The major focus of his work is the influence of pictorial symmetry and balance on the creation, perception, and aesthetic evaluation of visual art.
-Dr. Locher also explores the effects of presentation format (original paintings housed in the New York Metropolitan Museum of Art versus slide-projected and computer-generated images and paper reproductions of the originals) and viewer training in the visual arts on the perception of pictorial and aesthetic qualities of paintings.
+Dr. Paul J. Locher, who passed away on August 20, 2024 served the University with distinction for 34 years as Professor of Psychology, including 25 years as graduate advisor, before retiring in 2006.
+He received a Ph.D. in educational psychology from Temple University (1973).
+The major focus of his work was the influence of pictorial symmetry and balance on the creation, perception, and aesthetic evaluation of visual art.
+Dr. Locher also explored the effects of presentation format (original paintings housed in the New York Metropolitan Museum of Art versus slide-projected and computer-generated images and paper reproductions of the originals) and viewer training in the visual arts on the perception of pictorial and aesthetic qualities of paintings.

 Photo of Luis Montesinos